-Method and Assumptions used in Calculations of Actuarially Determined Contributions
+Method and Assumptions Used in Calculations of Actuarially Determined Contributions

-The actuarially determined contribution rates in the Schedule of Employer Contributions are calculated as of September 30, 2016, three years prior to the end of the fiscal year in which contributions are reported.
+The actuarially determined contribution rates in the Schedule of Employer Contributions are calculated as of September 30, three years prior to the end of the fiscal year in which contributions are reported.
+Therefore, the actuarially determined employer contribution for fiscal year ending September 30, 2019, is determined based on the actuarial valuation as of September 30, 2016.
 The following actuarial methods and assumptions were used to determine the most recent contribution rate reported in that schedule:

-Actuarial Cost Method Entry Age Normal

-Amortization Method Level percent of pay

-Remaining Amortization Period

-Asset Valuation Method Market Value of Assets
+Actuarial Cost Method Amortization Method Remaining Amortization Period Asset Valuation Method Inflation Entry Age Normal Level percent of pay 25 years, closed Market Value of Assets 2.875%

-Inflation 2.875%

 Healthcare Cost Trend Rate:

-Pre-Medicare Eligible 7.75% Medicare Eligible 5.00%
+Pre-Medicare Eligible 7.75%

+Medicare Eligible 5.00%

 Ultimate Trend Rate:

-Pre-Medicare Eligible 5.00% Medicare Eligible 5.00%
+Pre-Medicare Eligible 5.00%

+Medicare Eligible 5.00%

 Year of Ultimate Trend Rate 2022 for Pre-Medicare Eligible

-2018 for Medicare Eligible Investment Rate of Return 5.00%, including inflation
+Investment Rate of Return 2018 for Medicare Eligible 5.00%, including inflation

+This Page Intentionally Blank